kirschbaum-development/nova-chartjs/README.md

 You can add following settings to model settings
 1. `parameters`: It is a list of parameters label for which chart data will be collected.
 It should be passed as an array. e.g., ["January, "February", "March"]
-2. `high`: An array of high value ranges to be shown in chart.
-3. `low`: An array of low value ranges to be shown in chart.
-4. `height` and `width`: Dimensions of chart.
+2. `height` and `width`: Dimensions of chart.
 It is recommended to set height and let chart adjust according to width.
-5. `color`: Color value for the base model in chart.
+3. `color`: Color value for the base model in chart.
-6. `identProp`: Model property representing the primary key. defaults to `id`.
+4. `identProp`: Model property representing the primary key. defaults to `id`.
-7. `labelProp`: Model property used for display label in chart. defaults to `id`.
+5. `labelProp`: Model property used for display label in chart. defaults to `id`.
-8. `indexColor`: Bar Chart color in index view.
+6. `indexColor`: Bar Chart color in index view.
 Falls back to `color`
-9. `highColor` `lowColor` and `fillColor`: Colors for high, low lines and fillColor of chart.
-10. `type`: For future expansion. right now this parameter is ignored.
+7. `type`: For future expansion. right now this parameter is ignored.
-11. `options`: Options are passed directly to ChartJS instance can be used to customize your Chart as detailed in the [documentation](https://www.chartjs.org/docs/latest/)
+8. `options`: Options are passed directly to ChartJS instance can be used to customize your Chart as detailed in the [documentation](https://www.chartjs.org/docs/latest/)

 ## Adding Chart Data